 Sending thoughts and prayers to you all for a safe and peaceful 2023

 Hello and welcome to the second incarnation of my fashion and style webpage A Blush of Rose, it's lovely to see you here and I hope you enjoy seeing and reading my reports and projects.
-I've had some time away in the last couple of years as my parents have been unwell and needed close support at home.
-Putting family first and stepping away for a while has felt the right thing to do.
+I've had some time away in the last couple of years for family reasons to be a carer and putting family first and stepping away for a while has felt the right thing to do.
 This bizarrely began a few months ahead of the pandemic though just like everyone else, I've riding the tide of the 'new normal' whatever that may be.

 London Fashion Week AW19-20 designer reviews